RedisLabs/redislabs-docs/content/platforms/pks/_index.md

     kubectl apply -f your_cluster_name.yaml
     ```

-    A typical response will look like this:
+    A typical response looks like this:

     ```src
     redisenterprisecluster.app.redislabs.com/rec-pks created
     ```

-1. To track the creation of the cluster nodes, track the creation of the StatefulSet, which will be names the same as the cluster name you've provided in the `your_pks_cluster.yaml` file.
+1. To track the creation of the cluster nodes, track the creation of the StatefulSet, which is named the same as the cluster name you've provided in the `your_pks_cluster.yaml` file.
 In the example above it is `rec-pks`:

     ```src
     kubectl rollout status sts/rec-pks
     ```

-    A typical response will look like this:
+    A typical response looks like this:

     ```src
     Waiting for 3 pods to be ready...